pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-pulumi-insights/index.md

 ---
-# Name of the webinar.
+# Name of the event, <= 60 characters
-title: "Getting Started with Pulumi Insights"
+title: Getting Started with Pulumi Insights
-meta_desc: "In this workshop, you will learn how you can improve your team's productivity with the Search, Analytics, and Intelligence capabilities of Pulumi AI"
+meta_desc: In this workshop, you will learn how you can improve your team's productivity with the Search, Analytics, and Intelligence capabilities of Pulumi AI
+meta_image:

 # A featured webinar will display first in the list.
-featured: true

-# If the video is pre-recorded or live.
-pre_recorded: false

-# If the video is part of the PulumiTV series.
-Setting this value to true will list the video in the "PulumiTV" section.
-pulumi_tv: false
+featured: false

 # Webinars with unlisted as true will not be shown on the webinar list
 unlisted: false

 # Gated webinars will have a registration form and the user will need
 # to fill out the form before viewing.
-gated: true
+gated: false

 # The layout of the landing page.
 type: webinars